 Franklin, Tennessee

-Often cited as one of the best towns to live in, Franklin is about 30 minutes from Nashville.
+Often cited as one of the best places to live, Franklin is about 30 minutes from Nashville.
 While you can easily travel to Music City for entertainment, this smaller town, with local golf courses and a few art galleries, will keep you busy.

-It’s a more affluent community, which means saving for retirement may mean putting aside a bit more.
+It's a more affluent community, so saving for retirement may require setting aside a bit more.
 However, the 16-block historic district, beautiful parks, and low state taxes help to make it well worth consideration.

 Coolidge, Arizona

-If the thought of warm weather throughout the year, incredible golf courses, and a quiet lifestyle sound perfect, explore Coolidge, a small town about 60 miles away from Phoenix.
+If the thought of warm weather throughout the year, incredible golf courses, and a quiet lifestyle sounds perfect, explore Coolidge, a small town about 60 miles away from Phoenix.

 It's certainly warm here, but it's also a good place for those who want to hike in the desert, tour a few archaeological sites at the Casa Grande Ruins National Monument, and spend some time supporting the local community.
 There are lots of community events here, including Calvin Coolidge Days and Cotton Days.